How GovHK Can be Accessed via Assistive Tools for the Visually Impaired

 Presentation of Hyperlinks

 Special consideration has been given to the presentation of hyperlinks on GovHK to make them easily accessible by both users with normal vision and those using screen readers.
-When hyperlinks are embedded in a paragraph, screen readers have to read them out with the main content, which can be very confusing for users.
-That is why most hyperlinks on GovHK are presented on separate lines after the related paragraphs.
+Hyperlinks can be embedded in a paragraph, within bullet points or presented on separate lines after the related paragraphs.
 This not only makes it easier for general users to spot which link they need, but also for screen readers to read out the underlying website address (URL) of the hyperlinks.

 The wording of each link on GovHK has also been carefully chosen to aid screen reader users.
 Hyperlinks that use phrases such as 'click here' or 'here' describe nothing of the content that the link leads to.
 In GovHK, the hyperlinks are usually descriptive, providing a brief summary of the content to follow.